EXPLAINER-Why did the Baltimore bridge collapse and what do we know about the ship?

 By Lisa Shumaker

-March 26 (Reuters) - Baltimore's Francis Scott Key Bridge collapsed early on Tuesday after a container ship smashed into the four-lane span, plunging cars into the river.
+March 26 (Reuters) - Baltimore's Francis Scott Key Bridge collapsed early on Tuesday after a container ship smashed into a pylon, sending eight people into frigid water below.

 WHAT HAPPENED IN BALTIMORE?